abstract-open-solutions/redturtle.smartlink/redturtle/smartlink/README.txt

     >>> browser.getLink('Remote link: sample 1').click()
     >>> browser.url == portal_url + '/contact-info'
     True

+As you see now we are in the target page, not in the link context.

 We can now continue all other tests with our Manager user.